 How do I get community service credit for my Teen Volunteer Trail Crew program?

 All teens will receive an emailed letter on AMC letter head, stating that they participated in a teen volunteer trail crew, the # of hours given, and signed by the program supervisor.
 These letters will be emailed in the week following the completion of service.
 If teens have additional forms to be filled out, they may contact the Trails Volunteer Programs Administrative Supervisor, firstname.lastname@example.org.

 What does the program fee cover?

 Lodging, Food, Tools, Transportation (while at the program), Supervision, and Group Gear are provided for all volunteer trail crews lasting a week or longer and for other programs as noted.
 Group Gear refers to any gear that is shared by the group such as tents, tarps, rope, camp stoves, cooking equipment, water purification equipment and tablets, and of course, food and tools.
 Personal gear is not provided.
 Please see the gear list specific to your type of crew under Volunteer Trail Resources .
 Examples of personal gear are a sleeping bag, sleeping pad, backpack, hiking boots, and personal eating dish and utensil.

 What is the cancellation policy?

-In the event that the AMC must cancel a program, registrants will be notified and all course fees and deposits will be refunded.
+In the event AMC must cancel a Volunteer Trails program, registrants will be notified, and all program fees will be refunded.
 A program may be cancelled up until 10 days prior to the start date due to low enrollment.